And now, the longest I’ve written in a while. It’s about my compost pile.

-That went to “It’s happening anyway”.
+That went to ‘It’s happening anyway’.
 Much like the attention one would devote to a train that arrives exactly at the time it is supposed to arrive.
 No gushing over its arrival, no mulling over, relishing or lingeringly beautiful lines written about it.
-Just an eight syllable thought alloted and dismissed.
+Just an eight syllable thought allotted and dismissed.

-I remember looking at all the dried leaf piles that I could collect from earlier this February, mentally registering them wherever I went.
-The nearby parks, in a nearby street under an old abandoned car, the police park near Bowring Club, in Cubbon park and even at the workplace.
+I remember looking at all the dried leaf piles that I could collect from, earlier this February, mentally registering them wherever I went.
+The parks near home, in a nearby street under an old abandoned car, the police park near Bowring Club, Cubbon park, and even the workplace.
 So convenient.
-Now, why didn’t i notice that earlier.
-And yet I did nothing about it.
+Now, why didn’t i notice that earlier?
+And yet, I did nothing about it.
 It was continuing to compost.
 It wasn’t smelling.
 It was all going pretty fine.
 Maybe they laid the ground rules too strict, I said to myself.
-I stopped sieving out the compost and just tell it be the carbon for the fresh kitchen waste I kept stirring in every week or so.
+I stopped sieving out the compost and just let it be the carbon for the fresh kitchen waste I kept stirring in every week or so.
 So logical.

-Nothings wrong.
-It worked.
+Nothing’s wrong.
+It works.
 Just that I find myself with too many tiny bugs.
 They apparently are the ones that work in a cold compost pile.
-The pile is still fine, I don’t have any unsavory creatures.
+The pile is still fine, I don’t have any unsavoury creatures.
 Some roaches that I need to get rid of.
 And two more pots to clean and start fresh all over again.
 That would amount to a few more hours, squatting by its side and sieving out the compost and getting back to the ground rules.
 Or in the words of my activity tracker some 1400 steps to be taken and a kilometre or so to be walked.
-I’d put it on while sieving pot I of the pile earlier this morning just to keep track of time.
+I’d put it on while sieving pot 1 of the pile earlier this morning just to keep track of time.

 Moral of the story.
 The universe never tires of conspiring to bundle up new lessons for you to learn.
 Even it’s from a cold compost pile.
 Also, never conveniently avoid anything fundamental to a process.
 Especially if the process is a miniature adaption of what generally happens in the universe, simulated in three terracotta pots rather comically placed one on top of the other, in your backyard, balcony or wherever you can keep it safe from the rain.
 So long.